doda25-team1/operation/ACTIVITY.md

 - Nicolas: https://github.com/doda25-team1/operation/pull/8
     Steps 8-11.
 I worked on implementing the Kubernetes cluster setup using the Ansible playbooks.
 Configured the containerd as the container runtime and starting kublet.

+- Nicolas: https://github.com/doda25-team1/operation/pull/8 - This pull request can be ignored due to a mistake i commited the wrong branch.
+This did not affect my coleagues work directly but delayed my own having to remove this pull and re-create my assignment 3 graphana part.

 - Noah: I worked on steps 21-23 of A2, and was trying to test the vagrant setup, but this was tough using WSL.

 - Noah: I worked on steps 21-23 of A2, and was trying to test the vagrant setup, but this was tough using WSL.